Urban Gardening Options

 If you’re not looking for a large harvest or don’t have an outdoor space, an indoor garden may be a good option for you as long as you have quality lighting.

-Remember that sunlight can be challenging for an indoor garden, so you may want to consider choosing an out-of-the-way area to set up your garden and add some grow lights.
+Remember that sunlight can be challenging for an indoor garden, so consider choosing an out-of-the-way area to set up your garden and adding some grow lights instead.
 Beets, carrots, lettuce, herbs, and spinach can all be easily grown indoors.

 Indoor Garden Resources: